BenjaminBurton/BenjaminBurton/README.md

 ## Objective

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT has led me to develop a passion for Cloud Security, and I am now eager to transition into this field, specifically aiming to join a Cloud Engineering team as a Cloud Administrator

 ## Skills